zama-ai/tfhe-rs/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Evidence**
-If applicable, add material to help explain your problem (e.g. screenshots, logs, artifacts, etc.).
+If applicable, add materials to help explain your problem (e.g. screenshots, logs, artifacts, etc.).

 **Configuration(please complete the following information):**
  - OS: [e.g. Ubuntu 20.04]